KrupalWarale/unlimited-LLM-chatbot-puter.js/README.md

 ### Image Generation
 1. Select DALL-E 3 model
-2. Enable "Test Mode" for free generation
+2. Describe the image you want in detail
-3. Describe the image you want
+3. Click send to generate your image
 4. Get AI-generated artwork

 ### Streaming Chat